jisc-services/Public-Documentation/PublicationsRouter/api/v3/OutgoingNotification.md

 			"start": "<start date of ali:free-to-read license>",
 			"end": "<end date of ali:free-to-read license>"
 		},
-		"refereed": "<whether or not the record was refereed: true, false or null>" }
+		"refereed": "<whether or not the record was refereed: true or false>" }
 }
 ```